vadimreutskiy/website-data/soramitsu.md

 ### Kagome

-Kagome is a C ++  implementation of the Polkadot Runtime Environment developed by Soramitsu and funded by a Web3 Foundation grant.
+Kagome is a C++ implementation of the [Polkadot Runtime Environment](https://wiki.polkadot.network/en/latest/polkadot/learn/PRE/) developed by Soramitsu and funded by a [Web3 Foundation grant](https://grants.web3.foundation/).
 With Kagome, all Soramitsu projects can be connected to blockchains supporting Polkadot, thus becoming a part of the next-generation decentralized web.

 ### Digital Identity